 The rule provides for a three-year extension for capital goods and a ten-year extension for research, development, innovation and design activities, but brings with it a heavy remodulation of rates.

 Let's see in order what this text of the budget bill provides.

 Tax credit for investments in capital goods

-Starting January 1, 2023, the tax credit for investments in tangible capital goods 4.0 is essentially halved.
+As of 1 January 2023, the tax credit for investments in tangible capital goods 4.0 will be substantially halved.

-First, however, remember that the 2021 rates provide for those who purchase the tangible assets included in Annex A
+First, however, we remind you that the 2021 rates provide for those who buy the tangible goods included in Annex A

 - 30% for investments from 2.5 to 10 million

 - 10% for investments from 10 to 20 million